CCHOA Fact File

 The City of Dublin pays for refuse, recycling and yard waste collection for residents.
 However, there are other things residents can do to help the City keep costs down while providing quality service:

-For information on how to recycle solid waste, such as motor oil, old paint, batteries, fluorescent light bulbs and many other items, check out the Solid Waste Authority of Central Ohio (SWACO).
+For information on how to recycle solid waste, such as motor oil, old paint, batteries, fluorescent light bulbs and many other items, visit the Solid Waste Authority of Central Ohio (SWACO) by clicking here.

-The City of Dublin, in partnership with the City of Hilliard, has launched a styrofoam recycling program.
+The City of Dublin, in partnership with the City of Hilliard, launched a styrofoam recycling program in September 2022.
 A self-service 24 hour drop-off site is available in the parking lot of the Service Center, 6555 Shier-Rings Road.

 Items ACCEPTED for recycling: foam packing materials and foam coolers.
 All materials must be clean and free of tape, stickers/labels, paper, metal/plastic fasteners and any other contaminants.